-RG 166.382 Definitions for calculating the required NTA for corporate directors are in Section E: see RG 166.167-RG 166.194.
+RG 166.382 Definitions for calculating the required NTA for corporate directors are in Section E: see RG 166.99-RG 166.184.
 Relevant definitions include:

-- (a) average corporate director revenue;
+- (a) average revenue;

-- (b) average value of CCIV assets;
+- (b) average value of fund assets;

 - (c) calculation date;

 - (d) cash or cash equivalents;

-- (e) corporate director revenue;

-- (f) eligible provider;
+- (e) eligible provider;

-- (g) first financial year;
+- (f) first financial year;

+- (g) fund assets;

-- (h) liquid assets; and
+- (h) liquid assets;

+- (i) revenue; and

-- (i) value of CCIV assets.
+- (i) value of fund assets.

-RG 166.383 You must meet the NTA requirement in item 2 of Table 19 unless, for each retail CCIV you operate, any of the following requirements are satisfied:
+RG 166.383 You must meet the NTA requirement in item 2 of Table 19 unless any of the following requirements are satisfied:

-(a) all assets of the retail CCIVs you operate are held by a custodian (or a subcustodian appointed by that custodian) who you reasonably believe meets the financial requirements for AFS licensees authorised to provide a custodial or depository service other than as an incidental provider (see Appendix 4), or by an eligible custodian;
+- (a) all assets of the retail CCIVs (and any scheme property of registered schemes and IPDS property of IDPS) you operate are held by a custodian (or a sub-custodian appointed by that custodian) who you reasonably believe meets the financial requirements for AFS licensees authorised to provide a custodial or depository service other than as an incidental provider (see Appendix 4), or by an eligible custodian; - all assets of the retail CCIVs (and any scheme property of registered schemes) you operate are Tier \$500,000 class assets, each of which are held by the CCIV (in relation to retail CCIV assets) or a custodian appointed by you (or a sub-custodian appointed by that custodian), and: - (i) if the CCIV holds assets of the retail CCIV (or you as licensee hold the scheme property of the registered scheme), the retail CCIV (or you as the holder of the scheme property) have at least \$500,000 NTA; or

-- (b) all assets of the retail CCIVs you operate are Tier \$500,000 class assets, each of which are held by the CCIV or a custodian appointed by you (or a sub-custodian appointed by that custodian), and: - (i) if the CCIV holds assets of a retail CCIV, you have at least \$500,000 NTA; or - (ii) if a custodian or sub-custodian holds the assets of a retail CCIV, the custodian has at least \$500,000 NTA, or is an eligible custodian; or - (c) the only assets of a retail CCIV not held under RG 166.383(a) or RG 166.383(b) are special custody assets, each of which is held by: - (i) the retail CCIV; - (ii) a custodian that has the level of NTA that you are required to have (or a sub-custodian appointed by that custodian) or an eligible custodian.
+- (ii) if a custodian or sub-custodian holds the assets of the retail CCIV (or scheme property of the registered scheme), the custodian has at least \$500,000 NTA, or is an eligible custodian; or - (c) the only assets of a retail CCIV (or scheme property of a registered scheme or IPDS property of an IDPS) not held under RG 166.383(a) or RG 166.383(b) are special custody assets, each of which is held by: - (i) in relation to a retail CCIV-the retail CCIV and in relation to a registered scheme or IDPS-you as licensee; and/or - (ii) a custodian that has the level of NTA that you are required to have (or a sub-custodian appointed by that custodian) or an eligible custodian; - (iii) a custodian (or sub-custodian appointed by that custodian) and the assets fall within: - (A) paragraph (a), (c) or (f) of the definition of 'special custody assets'; or - (B) paragraph (d) of the definition of 'special custody assets' where the trust account is a regulated trust account; or - (d) you do not currently operate any retail CCIVs (or registered schemes or IDPS).

-Note: For the definition of 'eligible custodian', 'special custody assets' and 'Tier \$500,000 class assets', see RG 166.176 and RG 166.188-RG 166.189 in Section E.
+Note 1: For the definition of 'eligible custodian', 'special custody assets' and 'Tier \$500,000 class assets', see RG 166.172 and RG 166.182-RG 166.183 in Section E.